List of Emmerdale characters introduced in 1994: Harry Barker

 Harry Barker is the uncle of Kim Tate who arrives in the village on her wedding day to Frank Tate to give her away.

 He strikes up a friendship with Seth Armstrong and Zoe Tate.
 He gets drunk in the build-up to the ceremony, and the wedding party soon realize that he is withholding something.
 After nearly collapsing, he tells Kim that he is nervous about giving her away and admits that he is too drunk to do it.
 Seth then decides to give her away instead, and Harry watches on at the church as Frank and Kim remarry, although Frank is confused as to why Harry was not walking Kim down the aisle.

 He leaves Emmerdale shortly afterwards, and does not attend Kim's 'funeral' in 1997.

+Tina Dingle

+Tina Dingle, played by Jacqueline Pirie, made her first appearance on 29 December 1994.
+She is the youngest child of Zak (Steve Halliwell) and Nellie Dingle (Sandra Gough/Maggie Tagney).
+She arrived in the village a few months after her family.
+Her most famous storyline was in July 1995 when she was going to marry Luke McAllister (Noah Huntley), claiming to be pregnant with his child.
+However, this proved to be fake, to get revenge for the death of her brother, Ben (Steve Fury), the year before.
+1996 saw Tina caught in a love triangle with Frank Tate (Norman Bowler) and Steve Marchant (Paul Opacic).
+Pirie quit her role that same year as she was expecting her first child, and her final scenes aired on 24 December 1996.
+On 17 October 2024, Tina made an unannounced return to Emmerdale for her father's funeral with the role was recast to Brassic star Samantha Power.
+This was part of the Dingles' 30th year in the soap.
+Tina's return is only a guest appearance, but Power added that "Tina is just fantastic to play so I would love the opportunity to come back and cause more mischief".